 This page explains what we are doing while so many of our usual activities are suspended because of COVID-19 Coronavirus.
 We try to keep this page updated.
 Please bear in mind much of this website (besides this page) is out-of-date and refers to events that have had to be cancelled.
 If you are interested in what’s going on, please click “Keep in touch” in the top left of this web page and joining one or more of our mailing lists.

 Online services are livestreamed on Sundays and other days.
 The usual pattern is a Sunday Morning Prayer service on Facebook at 9:30am, including hymns, music, and a sermon.
 Please note at present this is online only, we are not open to a congregation in person at present.
 A children’s service takes place at 11am, St Mary’s Kidz.

 Weddings are not currently possible, but we can discuss possibilities for the future.
 Funerals can take place in church, as well as at the graveside or in crematoria.
-However, there are limits on who can attend, and on the form the service can take.
+However, there are limits on who can attend (maximum 30 people), and on the form the service can take.
 Please be in touch with the parish office or clergy.
 We encourage people to plan larger memorial services to be held later.

 Telephone contact ministry

 We have a telephone contact ministry in place.
 This is for everyone who would like to be involved, and particularly for those without internet access who may feel particularly isolated and cut off.
 Please contact the Revd Sue Ayling or Canon Margaret Marsh.
 You do not need to be a church member, or a Christian.